MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-306.md

 audiences on today’s most popular mobile devices.
 For more information, visit the [Azure Media Services page](https://azure.microsoft.com/en-us/services/media-services).

-Having completed this lab, you will have a mixed reality immersive headset application, which will be able to do the following:
+Having completed this course, you will have a mixed reality immersive headset application, which will be able to do the following:

 1. Retrieve a 360 degree video from an **Azure Storage**, through the **Azure Media Service**.
 2. Display the retrieved 360 degree video within a Unity scene.
 3. Navigate between two scenes, with two different videos.

 In your application, it is up to you as to how you will integrate the results with your design.
-This Lab is designed to teach you how to integrate an Azure Service with your Unity Project.
-It is your job to use the knowledge you gain from this Lab to enhance your mixed reality application.
+This course is designed to teach you how to integrate an Azure Service with your Unity Project.
+It is your job to use the knowledge you gain from this course to enhance your mixed reality application.

-This Lab is a self-contained tutorial, which does not directly involve any other Mixed Reality Labs.
+This course is a self-contained tutorial, which does not directly involve any other Mixed Reality Labs.

 ## Device support